-Has been other than dishonorably discharged from the United States uniformed armed forces;
+Has been other than dishonorably discharged from the United States uniformed Armed Forces;

 Is determined by the United States Department of Veterans Affairs or its predecessor to have a service-connected one hundred per cent disability rating for compensation or a service-connected disability rating of one hundred per cent; and

-Is in receipt of disability retirement pay from any branch of the uniformed armed forces,
+Is in receipt of disability retirement pay from any branch of the uniformed Armed Forces

 This exemption shall not extend to vehicles used for commercial purposes, nor to more than one vehicle owned by the disabled Veteran.

-Eligibility: Veterans applying for this program must match the following criteria:
+Who is eligible for Hawaii Kupono Diploma Program for Wartime Veterans?
+Veterans applying for this program must match the following criteria:

 Veterans must have been enrolled in a State of Hawaii public high school prior to enlistment in military service.

 Evidence of military status eligibility must be included with the program application (DD214 or Enlisted Record with proof of honorable discharge).

 Military service must have been during World War II, the Korean War, or Vietnam War.